Capabilities for Custom Manufacturing

 2D prototypes, low volumes, design changes and tight tolerances are no problem with our high speed waterjet cutting system.
 A very small stream of water traveling at supersonic speed can cut many layers of almost any high temperature insulating, and leaves the material almost dry.
 Our system is highly customized to meet the challenges of cutting your insulation economically.

-3D ceramic fiber shapes can be molded using our vacuum forming machines.
-This process lends itself to higher volume parts that need to be molded to net shape, thereby minimizing the need for any secondary machining operations.
-Our in house tool room can design and fabricate molds, and different batches can be formulated to meet your requirements for temperature rating, density and hardness.
+3D ceramic fiber shapes can be molded using our custom vacuum forming machines.
+This process is ideal for higher volume parts that need to be molded to net shape economically.
+Tooling is required, which we design and fabricate.
+Custom material properties can be formulated to achieve your required temperature rating, density and hardness.

 High quality steel rule dies can cut to within tolerances of +/- 0.010”.
 Die cutting is ideal for larger quantity runs where the design of the piece is unlikely to change so that the tooling cost can be amortized over the full life of the die.
 Steel rule die cutting is a faster and cleaner way of manufacturing gaskets and seals, but as the material thickness increases die cutting has a harder time holding tight tolerances.